YannCharbon/buildroot-rpi-cm4-with-uboot/README.md

 ## Using CM4 with NFS
 The following procedure must be run from the Buildroot root directory if nothing different is specified.

+The following steps are to install the NFS server on the host :
 1. `sudo apt install nfs-kernel-server`
 2. `sudo mkdir /srv/nfs`
 3. `sudo chown -R $USER /srv/nfs/`